QuentindiMeo/tek-pool-challenge/README.md

 The 30 exercises are located in `/exercises/`, ready to code with (fake) headers and expectations are listed as comments.
 The exercises are to be completed with most library functions prohibited; specification are listed above each prototype.
 Needed includes are already in the headers.
 You may **open an issue** if some of them are missing.
+You may note that some exercises depend on some others, so you may want to do them in order.

 ---